“Just Makes Me Laugh”- Public Health Director

-There’s no doubt that the Lake County Public Health Agency provides many worthwhile, community minded services and programs.
+There’s no doubt that the Lake County Public Health Agency provides many worthwhile, community-minded services and programs.
 And of course, there are many good people who work there.
-However in recent years this department has become the housing umbrella for many grant-driven programs that require large amounts of time and efforts in application and reporting.
+However, in recent years this department has become the housing umbrella for many grant-driven programs that require large amounts of time and effort in application and reporting.
 And while the new programs are nice, it’s taken management and oversight away from other basic services this agency is beholden to – food safety and work condition concerns at Leadville’s primary food store is an example of one of those.

 And the fallout is starting to come into focus, quickly.
 It’ s concerning to hear from a business that was asked to create an invoice for a service they have yet to provide in order to meet a grant report deadline.
 It’s concerning to hear from a young person new to the community who has briefly cycled through an employment stint with one of these programs only to quit because they were unsure about whether they were properly trained for the job, or asked to report their hours in a manner that wasn’t completely genuine.
 Those things are concerning.

 But what is alarming are some of the reports coming from the ongoing public health issues at Safeway.
 And it doesn’t appear that things are being documented or recording in an aggressive enough manner to bring about effective change.
 Many things have come to light during this investigation, only some of them were reported in this story; the rest will be looked into for verification.